mrbubble62/GyroCompass/README.md

 Connect USB Serial

 ### Serial Send
-"a" = Calibrate accel and gyro (keep level and still)
+"a" = Calibrate accel and gyro and save to eeprom (keep level and still)

 "m" = Calibrate magnatometer and save to eeprom
 	turn magnatometer through all positions for ~60 seconds